Tinkerhub-MEC/Git-GitHub-Complete-Learning-Material/README.md

 ### 6. Git add
+The git add command is used to add file contents to the Index (Staging Area).This command updates the current content of the working tree to the staging area.
+It also prepares the staged content for the next commit.
+Every time we add or update any file in our project, it is required to forward updates to the staging area.

 ### 7. Git commit
+After you do changes in your code you will do "commit".
+Commit set a message about the changes you were done.
+The commit also saves a revision of the code and you can revert the code to any version anytime in one click.

 ### 8. Git remote
+A remote in Git is basically a bookmark for a different repository from which you may wish to pull or push code.
+The bookmarked repository may be on your local computer in a different folder, on remote server, or it may even be the repository itself

 ### 9. Git push
+The git push command is used to upload local repository content to a remote repository.
+Pushing is how you transfer commits from your local repository to a remote repo. ...
+Remote branches are configured using the git remote command.

 ### 10. Git branch